-For larger projects I also like to use Slack for communication.
-The great thing about it is that 1:1 chats are possible as well as diversified channels.
-Are you already a member of the Slack community of RAIDBOXES?
+For larger projects, I also like to use Slack for communication.
+The great thing about it is that both 1:1 chats and diversified channels are possible.
+Are you already a member of the Slack community at Raidboxes?
 I can only recommend it.

 As a web designer my daily bread in communication is of course the browser.
 I have long relied on Firefox, but now decided for Brave, which is based on Google Chrome (but without the advertising tracking via Facebook Pixel and Co.).
 That is, Brave blocks many external scripts, which is very important to me.

 Backup, file storage and cloud

 No, neither Dropbox nor Google Drive, sorry.
 I use Tresorit, which is also a solution that works completely encrypted.
 I even managed to hack myself once.
 If you want to know how that's possible, feel free to leave a comment below.
 The story is a bit longer, but all the more embarrassing.

 For reviews from my point of view clearly the most important tool: Google My Business.
 I find it sometimes helpful, not least with restaurants or other cultural institutions, to read the reviews first.
 Nowadays (unfortunately) practically everything is rated, which does not always bring advantages.

 I recommend the same approach with freelancer tools as with WordPress -Plugins: as many as necessary, as few as possible.